 - Sticks, Rocks and Toys

-Items left in your yard like sticks, rock and toys can cause your blade to bend or become gouged upon impact.
-Not only can you damage your blade, you can also damage your spindle and spindle housing causing vibration and an uneven cut.
+Items left in your yard like sticks, rocks, and toys can cause your blade to bend or become gouged upon impact.
+Not only can you damage your blade, but you can also damage your spindle and spindle housing causing vibration and an uneven cut.